olliNiinivaara/StashTable/README.md

 `nimble test`

 Benchmarking and testing are integrated.
-Each benchmark run ends with a pseudorandom sequence of operations executed on both tables after which the table contents are compared.
+Each benchmark run ends with a random sequence of operations executed on both tables after which the table contents are compared.
 There will nondeterministically be notifications that the contents do not align.
 Explanation is that a context switch has happened when an operation was executed on